casbin/casbin-editor/README.md

 # Casbin-editor

 Casbin-editor is a web-based Casbin model and policy editor.
-It's based on React + TypeScript.
+It's based on Next.js + TypeScript.

 Use the Casbin-editor to write your Casbin model and policy in your web browser.
 It provides functionality such as syntax highlighting and code completion, just like an IDE for a programming language.